 If a little precipitation dampens your kids’ spirits just take them to Bounce, the trampoline dream come true (with a bonus, the Whistler Brewing Company is right next door and they do tours and tastings).
-The Whistler Sk8 Cave offers indoor skating and Meadow Park Sports Centre has a sweet pool with a rope swing, The Core has indoor rock climbing, the Village 8 Theatres have all the new releases playing and the Whistler Public Library has always got cool stuff going on.
+Meadow Park Sports Centre has a sweet pool with a rope swing, The Core has indoor rock climbing, the Village 8 Theatres have all the new releases playing and the Whistler Public Library has always got cool stuff going on.

 Spring is romantic right?
 How about sipping Irish Whiskey by the fire at the Dubh Linn Gate?
 Martini canoodling in the back corner of The Mix?
 A stroll around gorgeous Lost Lake (there’s a tucked-away nude dock too if that’s your style).
 Whistler Eco Tours rents kayaks, canoes and Stand-Up Paddleboards at Lakeside and Wayside Parks.
 And that is just the beginning, Whistler has no shortage of inspiring scenery and quiet little corners to let that special someone know you mean business.

 8) Relax at the Spa